hannesdelbeke/unimenu/README.md

 # maya_menu
-A pure python module to add string commands to the maya menu.
+A pure python module to add python or mel commands to the maya menu.

 ![Menu screenshot](menu_screenshot.jpg)